 - Grow plants instead of buying fake ones.
 They look better, improve the air, and offer health benefits = Up to you!

 - Reduce waste from your home.
 Save 1,000 lbs. of carbon dioxide per year.
 By simply buying products with less packaging and being sure to recycle your paper, plastics and glass, you can make a big difference.
 Reducing your trash by 25% is an easy and realistic goal = 1,000

 - Make sure your printer paper is 100% post consumer recycled paper.
 Save 5 lbs. of carbon dioxide per ream of paper.
 The paper industry is the third greatest contributor to global warming emissions = 30

 - Consider the impact of your investments.
 If you invest your money, you should consider the impact that your investments and savings will have on global warming.
 Check out Social Investment Business and Ceres to learn more about how to ensure your money is being invested in companies, products and projects that address issues related to climate change = Up to you!

 - Encourage your school or business to reduce emissions.
 You can extend your positive influence on global warming well beyond your home by actively encouraging other to take action.
 Here’s a link to a toolkit to help you advocate for climate action at your university, here’s another hub to help your campus go carbon free or check out this Online Academy to help your business lower carbon emissions = Up to you!

 - Help your kids be eco-friendly at school.
 This is a great guide to helping schools transition away from plastic.
 Share with your child’s school administration. = Up to you!

-- Volunteer for an environmental group.
+- Volunteer for an environmental group and advocate for the Earth.
 Connect with like-minded people all while helping the environment.
 Here is a list of creative ways to do good for the environment. = Up to you!